Privacy Policy

 • Device operating system

 Personal data provided via Calendly is automatically stored in the Salesforce Sales Cloud for the purposes of lead tracking, management and follow up.
 Consent to storage can be revoked by sending an email to contact@deepc.ai.
-For more information on the Salesforce Sales Cloud, see Section 11.
 The processing of your data is based on the legal basis of Article 6 Paragraph 1 Clause 1 Letter a) EU GDPR.

-The legal basis for the processing is the users consent according to Article 6 (1) lit. a GDPR.
+The collection of this data is based on your consent pursuant to Art.
+6 (1) lit. a GDPR.

 The retention period is the time span the collected data is saved for the processing purposes.
 Data provided via Calendly and stored automatically within the Salesforce Sales Cloud takes place until consent is revoked, which is possible by sending an email to contact@deepc.ai.The data needs to be deleted as soon as it is no longer needed for the stated processing purposes.The data will be deleted as soon as they are no longer needed for the processing purposes.